MicrosoftEdge/WebView2Feedback/specs/DefaultDownloadDialog.md

   HRESULT remove_IsDefaultDownloadDialogOpenChanged(
       [in] EventRegistrationToken token);

   /// `TRUE` if the default download dialog is currently open.
-Toggling WebView
+The value of this
-  /// visibility also toggles default download dialog visibility.
+  /// property changes only when the default download dialog is explicitly
+  /// opened or closed.
+Hiding the WebView implicitly hides the dialog, but does
+  /// not change the value of this property.
   [propget] HRESULT IsDefaultDownloadDialogOpen([out, retval] BOOL* value);

   /// Open the default download dialog.
 If the dialog is opened before there
   /// are recent downloads, the dialog shows all past downloads for the
   /// current profile.
 Otherwise, the dialog shows only the recent downloads
   /// with a "See more" button for past downloads.
+Calling this method raises
+  /// the `IsDefaultDownloadDialogOpenChanged` event if the dialog was closed.
+  /// No effect if the dialog is already open.
   ///
   /// \snippet ViewComponent.cpp ToggleDefaultDownloadDialog
   HRESULT OpenDefaultDownloadDialog();

   /// Close the default download dialog.
+Calling this method raises the
+  /// `IsDefaultDownloadDialogOpenChanged` event if the dialog was open.
+No
+  /// effect if the dialog is already closed.
   HRESULT CloseDefaultDownloadDialog();

   /// Get the default download dialog corner alignment.